Who Pays Closing Costs: Buyer Or Seller?

 Why are seller concessions capped?

-Here’s how it works: Sellers don’t agree to pay for closing costs out of the goodness of their hearts.
-Generally, sellers agree to pay in return for a higher sales price.
-Buyers might prefer this because it frees them from a demand for cash at a time when there are many financial demands.
+Generally, sellers agree to pay closing costs in return for a higher sales price.
+Buyers might prefer this because it frees them from a demand for cash at a time when they face many financial demands.
 A few thousand dollars extra on the mortgage payments – spread out over 30 years – might seem preferable.

-Overall, allowing this practice to go unchecked would artificially inflate home prices as buyers might seek to include furnishings or other non-real-property-related items into increased mortgage payments.
-Lenders might not be able to recoup their losses on a home should it go into foreclosure, which would lead to tightening credit and a larger chill on the housing market.
-Thus the limits on sellers’ “generosity.”
+Overall, allowing this practice to go unchecked would artificially inflate home prices.
+Lenders might not be able to recoup their losses on a home if it went into foreclosure, which would lead to tightening credit and a larger chill on the housing market.

 What are no-closing-cost mortgages?

 These are mortgages that roll closing costs into the mortgage, much like a buyer might seek to do through a seller’s concession.
-Done this way, though, you will have to pay more for your mortgage because you are borrowing more.
-Ask your lender whether they have a no-closing cost option, but remember that you are simply deferring the costs – and paying interest on those costs – not eliminating them.
+As a buyer, you’ll have to pay more for your mortgage because you are borrowing more.
+Ask your lender whether they have a no-closing-cost option, but remember that you’re simply deferring the costs – and paying interest on those costs – rather than eliminating them.

 Can seller concessions make the appraisal process difficult?

 Yes, seller concessions can make the appraisal process difficult.
-If you offer to buy the home for a higher price in return for seller concessions, you may have a problem getting an appraisal that justifies the additional costs, which in turn will make it difficult to get the financing you need.
-Make sure the price offered is warranted for comparable sales in the area.
+If you offer to buy the home for a higher price in return for seller concessions, you may have a problem getting an appraisal that justifies the additional costs, which will make it hard to get the financing you need.
+Make sure the price offered is warranted based on comparable sales.

 The Bottom Line: Understanding Closing Costs Can Help You Negotiate A Better Deal

-Before you buy a home, it’s crucial to consider the closing costs associated with it.
+Before buying a home, it’s crucial to consider the closing costs associated with the purchase.
 Not only does this give you a better idea of what you can afford, but it also allows you to get educated on how you can negotiate with the seller.

-If becoming a homeowner is next on your to-do list, get prequalified today.
+If becoming a homeowner is next on your to-do list, get started with us today and speak with one of our Home Loan Experts.